 Backgammon in the Classroom

-Backgammon is part luck and part skill, making it a refreshing tabletop game for any age player.
-Players are at the mercy of the dice; but with a little critical thinking and strategy, any dice roll can be used to their advantage.
-Students will also quickly learn how to play offensively and defensively, which puts their logic and reason skills to the test.
-Math is also a crucial part of the game, which makes it ideal for classroom use.
+Backgammon is part luck and part skill, making it a great tabletop game for any age player.
+Players are at the mercy of the dice.
+But with some critical thinking and strategy, players can use any dice roll to their advantage.
+They quickly learn how to play offensively and defensively, testing their logic and reasoning skills.
+Math is also a crucial part of the game, making the game ideal for classroom use.

 How to Play